simonebraga/middleware_technologies_2022/projectA/README.md

 # Project A

 [Click here](documentation.md) to view the documentation.
-[Click here](documentation_notes.md) to view some additional notes about the documentation.
+[Click here](additional_notes.md) to view some additional notes about the project.
-[Click here](HOWTORUN.md) to view instructions on how to run the back-end software (Kafka and Spark).
+[Click here](HOWTORUN.md) to view instructions on how to run the application.

 ### Currently working on...